acheeseye/ai-playing-checkers/README.md

   - `get_current_generation_id`: returns generation ID according to naming_status.txt.
 ### Version 6.4
 - With version 6.3, some network plays were very questionable and seemed like it did not consider piece count what-so-ever.
-- [ ] TODO: I will provide all games of NN20 (best performing) of GEN9 for replay purposes.
+- [x] TODO: I will provide all games of NN20 (best performing) of GEN9 for replay purposes.
   - This is located in `best_of_GEN9` folder.
 - Voiding `MAIN_STATE::PLAY_CHECKERS` because of interactivity with modified `min_max_search`.
 - `min_max_search` now takes `NeuralNetwork_PERF` as an additional parameter and calculates each "leaf board" (at the end of the ply).
 - Increase modularity for `NeuralNetwork_PERF` to allow mutation to same object during runtime.
 - New function `NeuralNetwork_PERF::get_result` returns result (for `min_max_search` to eat).
 - New function `temp_Board::get_board_as_vector` returns `m_board`.
-- New training method takes ~35 minutes to train 10 generations.
+- New training method (ply = 2) takes ~35 minutes to train 10 generations.
 # Non-Version Related Comments
 - [x] Currently working on collision check/move piece functions.
 Feel free to make your own and/or put together a GUI!
 (1/24, JH)
 - [ ] ~~Currently working on implementing king transformations/movements.~~ (1/25, JH)